lorig135/docsstyleguide/MinimalWritingStyle.md

 Use ger

 Notice that we do not use infinitives in headings.
 The reason for this is the language of search queries.
-When users use search engines within ForgeRock or outside of it, their search terms are often worded as questions; such as, "How do I upgrade from AM 6.0 to 6.5?" or verb statements, such as, "Upgrade AM", or "Upgrading AM".
-We hope that using this language will also improve our findability.
+W We hope that using this language will also improve our findability.
 Also note that titles and the paragraphs of each topic type can include a tooltip, a collapse, or a link for users who want more

 Use fewer words, as they reduce cognitive load and the wall of text:
 - Ex.: After installation steps are complete, it is recommended that the installer ZIP and the created installation folders and files be removed from the server.